How to Finish Western Red Cedar Furniture

 When restoring furniture made from Western Red Cedar, it is essential to make sure the wood is free of mildew before applying the paint or stain.
 To do this, use a commercial mildew remover or diluted bleach solutions to clean and sanitize the furniture.
 Rinse thoroughly with clean water, then scrub it down with a stiff bristle brush.
 Apply a primer coat before the paint.

 When it comes to stains, Western Red Cedar is a great choice for many reasons.
-It is highly suited for outdoor use, it is completely biodegradable, and is a great choice for non-wood siding and trim.
+It is highly suited for outdoor use, is completely biodegradable, and is a great choice for non-wood siding and trim.
 While it has excellent finishing qualities, it cannot compensate for poor quality and improper application.
-Many stains for western red cedar will cause the wood to discolour after six to twelve months of use.
+Many stains for western red cedar will cause the wood to discolor after six to twelve months of use.